myui/hivemall/README.md

 Support
 -------

 Support is through the [issue list](https://github.com/myui/hivemall/issues).
+Put a question label to ask a question.

 References
 ----------